 The $100 hamburger.
-You fly an hour out, spend $100 on fuel, grab a $10 burger, and fly home.
-It’s the most expensive meal you’ll ever love.
+You fly an hour out, spend $150 on fuel (inflation, you know), grab a $12 burger, and fly home.
+Its the most expensive meal youll ever love.
+And its never really been about the burger.

 Location: Terminal building, 905 W Irving Park Rd, Schaumburg, IL

-What makes it special: This is Chicagoland’s only aviation-themed restaurant, and it shows.
-The place is packed with aviation memorabilia, signed photos of famous aviators, and model airplanes everywhere.
+This is Chicagolands only aviation-themed restaurant, and it shows.
+The place is packed with aviation memorabilia, signed photos of famous aviators, and model airplanes covering every surface.
 Huge panoramic windows overlook the active runway.
+I spent two hours here once just watching traffic and talking to other pilots.

 Hours: Mon-Thu 11am-9pm, Fri-Sat 11am-10pm, Sun 11am-9pm